 Until she finds his final scavenger hunt.
 As she begins to solve the clues, her heart begins to heal, and love forms as well.
 This book is like the Christmas version of P.S.
 I Love You in the best possible way.
-I adored it!
+I adored this novel about grief.

 If you only read one Christmas book this holiday season, let it be Just Like Magic.
-I adored this funny romance from Sarah Hogle.
+I adored this funny paranormal romance book and it is defintely one of the best holiday books ever!
 The premise is amazing.
 Down-on-her-luck Bettie Hughes accidentally summons the magical Holiday Spirit, who can’t leave her until he raises her spirit level.

 Nory, a used bookstore owner, is back in her hometown staying in a castle for her posh friend’s wedding.
 Reunited after years apart, this group of high school friends have lots of secrets and shared memories.

 But during the week-long festivities, Nory is drawn to her former childhood nemesis, Isaac, who now runs the castle grounds and gardens.

 I thought this would just be a charming Christmas romance, but it deals with the fallout from one of the friends in their group who had committed suicide a few years prior.
 Mental health, adultery, and classism are just a few of the heavier topics discussed in this book.

 For more books like these, check out our list of 2022 Christmas Books

 2021 Christmas Book Club Books

 I was blow away by this tear-jerking story.
 It was a romance story for the first 30% of the book, but then it becomes something much more deep.